 Upstreaming

-Two patches have been submitted to the libcamera mailing list:
+A three-patch series (v4) has been submitted to the libcamera mailing list:

 1. Proportional AGC for the Simple pipeline.
 The bang-bang controller in src/ipa/simple/algorithms/agc.cpp is replaced with a proportional controller.
 This is a generic improvement — any sensor on the Simple pipeline benefits from reduced overshoot.
 The patch is ~30 lines of changed logic.